Thinklab-SJTU/Awesome-LLM4EDA/README.md

 13. AssertLLM: Generating and Evaluating Hardware Verification Assertions from Design Specifications via Multi-LLMs
 14. Self-HWDebug: Automation of LLM Self-Instructing for Hardware Security Verification
 15. Data is all you need: Finetuning LLMs for Chip Design via an Automated design-data augmentation framework
+16. LLMs for Hardware Security: Boon or Bane?

 ## Large Circuit Models (LCMs)